galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 The program IQTree, which we use next, performs a step to determine which model is most appropriate for your data set, based on AIC and other schemes to avoid over-fitting while still having as good a fit to your data as possible.
 In that step, trees, and their likelihoods given your data, are estimated for many different models.
 Each yields a likelihood score but rather than simply take the model that maximises the likelihood, over-complex models are penalised, to avoid over-fitting.
 One such penalty function is the AIC; there are others.

-There are whole books describing this process, and it's clearly well beyond the scope of this tutorial to go into such depth, but now you shouold have some appreciation of what is going on behind the scenes when an ML method is looking for the best model for your data.
+There are whole books describing this process, and it's clearly well beyond the scope of this tutorial to go into such depth, but now you should have some appreciation of what is going on behind the scenes when an ML method is looking for the best model for your data.

+## Searching for trees and their branch lengths

+The rate matrices above define the rates at which nucleotides change.
+There are other 20x20 matrices for amino acids, and even 64x64 matrices for codons.

+To convert from a rate to a probability, hence giving us a likelihood, requires that we have a branch length: then, we can calculate the probability under a given model and after a specific time interval of going from one nucleotide to another.
+We multiply these site probabilitues to calculate the probability of going from one sequence to another.
+Thus looking for the optimal tree under likelihood requires we also search for the best-fit **branch lengths**, as well as looking for the best **tree**.

+Maximum Likelihood is therefore the **slowest** tree inference method we discuss today.

 # Assessing the Quality of trees